danboid/ALEZ/README.md

 Running ALEZ under virt-manager / qemu
 ----------------------------------------

 GRUB fails to install under VMs created using the virt-manager defaults because it defaults to using an IDE disk bus.
-Change your VM disk bus to SATA before running the installer.
+Change your VM disk bus to VirtIO or SATA before running ALEZ.